JMagnoJunior/noescape/README.md

 A small game that can show a bit about software architecture.

 ### Introduction

-...
+This is a simples project, but it has some nice concepts implemented.

-I am not using any framework or external tools here.
-The only exception are Mockito, for tests, and Gson for a beautiful and readable json file saved)
+I am not using any framework or external tools for the core of this project.
+The exception are: Mockito, for tests, and Gson for a beautiful and readable json file.

-### Layers and Structure
+### Layers and Project Structure

 This project is divided in layers:
  * Model Layer -> (br.com.magnojr.noescape.service and br.com.magnojr.noescape.model );